OpenAPITools/openapi-generator/README.md

 :notebook_with_decorative_cover: For more information, please refer to the [Wiki page](https://github.com/openapitools/openapi-generator/wiki) and [FAQ](https://github.com/openapitools/openapi-generator/wiki/FAQ) :notebook_with_decorative_cover:

-:notebook_with_decorative_cover: The eBook [A Beginner's Guide to Code Generation for REST APIs](https://gumroad.com/l/swagger_codegen_beginner) is a good starting point for begineers :notebook_with_decorative_cover:
+:notebook_with_decorative_cover: The eBook [A Beginner's Guide to Code Generation for REST APIs](https://gumroad.com/l/swagger_codegen_beginner) is a good starting point for beginners :notebook_with_decorative_cover:

 :warning: If the OpenAPI spec is obtained from an untrusted source, please make sure you've reviewed the spec before using OpenAPI Generator to generate the API client, server stub or documentation as [code injection](https://en.wikipedia.org/wiki/Code_injection) may occur :warning: